Bridal Baraat! Two sisters ride horses to reach grooms house as pre-wedding ritual in Madhya Pradesh

 Prez Kovind rescues couple who were given 48 hours to change wedding venue

-The father of the brides were quoted by ANI saying that daughters should be treated equally as men in society.
+The father of the brides was quoted by ANI saying that daughters should be treated equally as men in society.
 He added that girls riding the horse to reach the groom's house was an age-long tradition of Patidar community.

 "This is an age-long tradition of Patidar community.
 It is the responsibility of the society to help the government in their campaign of 'Beti Bachao'.
 Daughters should be treated equally as men in society.
 This is the motive behind this tradition", he said.